arjungulzzz/ErrorAnalysis/README.md

 #### 3. Request for Multi-Column Grouped Data
 When a user selects "Group By" options, the frontend sends a request with an ordered array of column names in the `groupBy` parameter.

 **IMPORTANT:** When the `groupBy` array is not empty, the backend service **must ignore** the `pagination` parameters for the query that generates `groupData`.
 The grouped summary must be calculated over the entire filtered dataset, not just one page.
+The response for a grouped request should **not** include individual logs inside the `groupData` structure.

 ```json
 {